What is OneSearch?

 OneSearch can be used by anyone: from new students, to experienced researchers, to faculty and staff.

-The content and ease of use make it the ideal starting point for finding articles, books, and other resources available from the library.
+The content and ease of use make it the ideal starting point for finding online articles, books, and other resources available from the library.

 Many students will be able to find all the information they need for a class paper or long-term research project using OneSearch.
 With OneSearch, even experienced researchers can discover databases and resources not typically used in their native fields of study.